 Over the past year, amid twisted tales of economic meltdowns and subprime mortgages, a new housing market has garnered a great deal of media attention.
 Ultracheap homes, often priced below $1000, have been cropping up across the country.
 While these properties generally require considerable renovation, as an article on CNN money notes, they can still be great bargains.

-More on Real Estate Markets
+More from AOL Real Estate

 On the other hand, for motivated and adventurous homeowners, this can be a great opportunity.
 For example, as New York magazine noted in an article about Buffalo, these depressed towns can offer a lifestyle that is unaffordable in more prosperous cities.
 For that matter, one could argue that like attracts like, and the concentration of urban pioneers may lead to the emergence of some new, energetic societies.
 In Buffalo, for instance, cheap rents and an influx of creative, ambitious people has led to a growing arts scene and a sense of endless possibilities.
-Another thing to consider is that, while these former industrial towns may be victims of America's loss of manufacturing jobs, they could also be the beneficiaries of America's emergent telecommunications trend.
-After all, while the old economy dictated that workers had to live near their jobs, high-speed internet is, increasingly, making it possible for workers to live almost anywhere.